Not long after the school year begins, the time comes for parents to meet with teachers and discuss their children’s progress.

 There are also several questions a parent should consider asking the teacher during the conference:

-Together, parents and teachers can become a powerful force for positive change in the life of a child.
-It’s worth taking a little time to make sure the initial conference is helpful and informative for all involved.
+Together, parents and teachers can become a powerful force for positive change in the life of a child and connecting home and school.